CodeExpertETH/CodeExpertSync/README.md

-# Code Expert Desktop
+# Code Expert Sync

-Code Expert Desktop allows syncing projects to a local file system.
+Code Expert Sync allows syncing projects to a local file system.
 This allows students and lecturers to edit code with their own IDE and create local backups.

 ## Installation